+P9.1 Proposals for the extension or improvement of The Henfield Hall, the Henfield Haven or other community buildings listed in Appendix E of the plan will be supported.

+P9.2 Development proposals that will result in the loss of The Henfield Hall, the Henfield Haven or any other community building or facility listed in Appendix E of the Plan will not be supported unless prior replacement facilities are provided.

+P9.3 Proposals for extension or improvement of existing sports, leisure and recreational facilities will be supported.

+P9.4 Proposals for developments which would result in the loss of existing recreational facilities, including sports pitches, courts etc, children's playgrounds, allotments, will not be supported unless:

+a. an alternative facility of equivalent or better quality and scale to meet community needs is available, or will be provided at an equally accessible location within the vicinity; or b. evidence is provided that demonstrates the continued use of the site as a recreational facility or service is no longer feasible or viable, taking into account factors such as appropriate active marketing and the demand for the use.

-- P9.1 Proposals for the extension or improvement of The Henfield Hall, the Henfield Haven or other community building will be supported. - P9.2 Development proposals that will result in the loss of The Henfield Hall, the Henfield Haven or other community building or facility will not be supported unless prior replacement facilities are provided. - P9.3 Proposals for extension or improvement of existing sports, leisure and recreational facilities will be supported. - P9.4 Proposals for developments which would result in the loss of existing recreational facilities, including sports pitches, courts etc, children's playgrounds, allotments, will not be supported subject to the provisions in the HDPF. - P9.5 Proposals will be supported that protect and enhance the Downs Link and the existing network of footpaths (twittens) and bridleways within the Parish and into the surrounding countryside to provide safe and accessible pedestrian routes, suitable for all users.
+P9.5 Proposals will be supported that protect and enhance the Downs Link and the existing network of footpaths (twittens) and bridleways within the Parish and into the surrounding countryside to provide safe and accessible pedestrian routes, suitable for all users.